ACT 12: Complementary R&D&I plans

-Complementary Plans are a new instrument aimed at establishing collaborations with the Autonomous Regions in R&D&I actions that have common objectives based on interests reflected in state and regional Intelligent Specialisation Strategies.
-The idea is to create synergies, align the execution of funds and establish common priorities.
+The Complementary Plans are a new instrument aimed at establishing collaborations with the CCAA in R+D+I actions that have common objectives based on interests reflected in the State and Autonomous Intelligent Specialization Strategies.
+It is about creating synergies, aligning the execution of funds and establishing common priorities.

-The Complementary Plans that affect the scope of action of PERTE Aerospace are those of Quantum Communication, Biodiversity, Advanced Materials and Astrophysics and High-Energy Physics.
+The Complementary Plans that affect the scope of action of the Aerospace PERTE are those of Quantum communication, Biodiversity, Advanced materials and Astrophysics and high-energy physics.

 Quantum communication

-The general objective of the Complementary Plan in Quantum Communication is the creation of a highly secure communications network, resistant to any computational attack, whether by classical or quantum means.
-This line is fuelled by hardware developments for quantum communications, considering both technologies with greater ease of network integration and industrialisation, and those optimal for long distances and free space, including satellites for very long distance communications and communications with unmanned aerial vehicles.
-In this context, one of the lines of action of this Complementary Plan focuses on the development of quantum repeaters and technology that could be embedded in satellite missions.
+The general objective of the Complementary Plan in Quantum Communication is the creation of a high-security communications network, resistant to any computational attack, whether by classical or quantum means.
+This line is fed by hardware developments for quantum communications, considering both technologies with greater ease of network integration and industrialization, as well as those optimal for long distances and free space, which includes satellites for very long distance communications and communications with unmanned aerial vehicles.
+In this context, one of the lines of action of this Complementary Plan is focused on the development of quantum repeaters and technology that could be embarked on satellite missions.

 Biodiversity

-One of the main lines of action of the Complementary Biodiversity Plan aims to promote an innovation and industrial development hub using new disruptive technologies in the aerospace field, such as satellite and pseudo-satellite platforms (HAPS) and aerial (UAV) and marine drones (USV-ROB), for Earth observation and the collection, processing and smart data analysis, data economy, for the improvement and smart management of services provided by public administrations and, simultaneously, others services provided by private entities.
+One of the main lines of action of the Complementary Plan on Biodiversity is aimed at promoting a pole of innovation and industrial development, using new disruptive technologies in the aerospace field, such as satellite, pseudo-satellite platforms () and aerial drones (UAV) and marine drones (USV-ROB), for earth observation and the obtaining, processing and intelligent analysis of data, data economy, for the improvement and intelligent management of services provided by public administrations and, simultaneously, of other services provided by private entities.

-This objective is closely related to lines of action in the aerospace field currently under development in the Autonomous Regions of Galicia and the Canary Islands within the framework of the Civil UAV’s Initiative and the Canarias Geo Innovation Program 2030.
+This objective is closely related to lines of action in the aerospace field that are being developed in the Autonomous Communities of Galicia and the Canary Islands within the framework of the Civil UAV’s Initiative and the Canary Islands Geo Innovation Program 2030.

 Advanced materials

-The Complementary Plan on Advanced Materials proposes the study of nanomaterials with advanced functionalities, including graphene and other 2D materials, smart materials and nanostructured materials that can be directly applied in strategic sectors, including the development of multifunctional and smart materials and devices for the aeronautical sector.
+The Complementary Plan in Advanced Materials proposes the study of nanomaterials with advanced functionalities, including graphene and other 2D materials, intelligent materials and nanostructured materials that can have direct application in strategic sectors, including the development of multifunctional and intelligent materials and devices for the aeronautical sector.

-This line of action aims to generate two TRL4/5 demonstrators for a sustainable mobility sector (automotive, railway and aeronautics) component that incorporate advanced materials capable of structural monitoring.
+The objective of this line of action is to generate two TRL 4/5 demonstrators of a component of the sustainable mobility sector (automotive, railway and aeronautics) that incorporate advanced materials with structural monitoring capacity.

 Astrophysics and high-energy physics

-The Complementary Plan in Astrophysics and High-Energy Physics is designed for a qualitative leap in Spanish participation in the next generation of leading international projects in astrophysics and high-energy physics, with particular emphasis on the most technological aspects.
+The Complementary Plan in Astrophysics and High-Energy Physics is designed to make a qualitative leap in Spanish participation in the next generation of leading international projects in astrophysics and high-energy physics, with a particular emphasis on the most technological aspects.

-Two of the lines of action of this Complementary Plan are directly related to the aerospace secto:
+Two of the lines of action of this Complementary Plan are directly related to the aerospace sector:

-- The first is to develop, with participation of the Spanish industry, cutting-edge scientific instrumentation in astronomy and space missions of astrophysical interest.
+• The first is aimed at the development, with the participation of the Spanish industry, of cutting-edge scientific instrumentation in astronomy and space missions of astrophysical interest.

-- The second aims to develop key small satellite subsystems as part of the Spanish contribution to the ESA/Comet Interceptor mission, as well as the complete design, integration, verification and launch of a CubeSat, using the Montsec Observatory ground station and knowledge inherited from the Gaia mission.
+• The second aims to develop key subsystems of small satellites as part of the Spanish contribution to the ESA/Comet Interceptor mission, as well as the complete design, integration, verification and launch of a CubeSat, using the ground station of the Montsec Observatory and the knowledge inherited from the Gaia mission.

 Execution and results

-The Ministry of Science, Innovation and Universities has signed Framework agreements for all complementary plans related to the aerospace sector.
-Funds have also been transferred to the Autonomous Regions for execution.
+Since the Ministry of Science, Innovation and Universities, the Framework Agreements of all the complementary plans related to the aerospace sector have been signed.
+In addition, the funds have been transferred to the Autonomous Communities for execution.
 The first scientific monitoring report is expected to be available by the end of 2023.